5 Reasons Why Your Roku TV Is Slow (And How To Fix It)

 Overheating can also cause your Roku TV to run slow.
 This is because when your device gets too hot, it can throttle the CPU, which can lead to slower performance.

 To fix this issue, make sure that your Roku TV is well-ventilated and not placed in an area that gets too hot.
-You can also try turning off your Roku TV when you’re not using it to prevent it from overheating.
+You can also try turning off your Roku TV when you’re not using it to it from overheating.

 Background Apps

-Background apps can also slow down your Roku TV’s performance.
+Background apps can also down your Roku TV’s performance.
 If you have too many apps running in the background, it can use up your device’s resources and cause it to slow down.

 To fix this issue, make sure to close any apps that you’re not using.
 You can do this by pressing the Home button on your remote and then selecting the app that you want to close.
 Press the * button on your remote and then select “Close” to close the app.